peterbikes/42_Philosophers/README.md

 ## Objectives

-n this project, you will learn the basics of threading a process.
+In this project, you will learn the basics of threading a process.
 You will see how to create threads and you will discover mutexes.

 <img src="./extra/philos.gif"/>